Karib'il Watar

-Karib'il Watar (Sabaean: 𐩫𐩧𐩨𐩱𐩡 𐩥𐩩𐩧 𐩺𐩠𐩬𐩲𐩣, romanized: Krbʾal wtr Yhn’m; fl. late 7th century BCE), sometimes distinguished as Karib'il Watar II, was probably the most important ruler of the early days of the Sabaean Kingdom.
+Karibʾīl Watār Yahanʾm (Sabaean: 𐩫𐩧𐩨𐩱𐩡 𐩥𐩩𐩧 𐩺𐩠𐩬𐩲𐩣, romanized: Krbʾal wtr Yhn’m; fl. late 7th century BCE), sometimes distinguished as Karib'il Watar II, was probably the most important ruler of the early days of the Sabaean Kingdom.
 He is sometimes regarded as the founder of the kingdom proper, as he was responsible for changing the ruler's title from ("Mukarrib") to "king" (malik).

 Name

-The name Karibʾīl (𐩫𐩧𐩨𐩱𐩡, krbʾl), variously transliterated, is probably Sabaean for "blessed by God" or "the god", in the case of the early Sabaeans usually referring to the moon god Almaqah.
-It may also mean "obedient to God" or "the god".
+The name Karibʾīl (𐩫𐩧𐩨𐩱𐩡, krbʾl), variously transliterated, is probably Sabaean for "blessed by God", in the case of the early Sabaeans it could referring to the idol Almaqah.
+It may also mean "obedient to God" or "obedient to the god".

 The name Watar (𐩥𐩩𐩧, wtr) is of uncertain meaning but appears in numerous regnal names in the area.

 Life

 Karib'il Watar, the son of Dhamar El Yanuf III who reigned in the early 7th century BCE, changed his title from Mukarrib to Malik.
 He is mentioned in one of the longest and most important Sabaean inscriptions which is located on the Great Temple of Almaqah in Sirwah 40 kilometers west of Marib.

 The inscription in Sirwah which is composed of twenty lines describes the military campaigns led by Karib'il Watar.
 From the first line of the inscription, it seems the author was dazzled by his numerous extensive victories.

 Karib'il started his campaigns by attacking western lands of Ma'rib, killing and capturing thousands of his enemies.
 Then he focused his attention on conquering of south-western sea ports and lands in order to weaken the Kingdom of Awsan.

 He continued his advance to reach the lands of Awsan, which was controlling the southern regions up to shores of the Red Sea.
 Karib'il ordered his soldiers to shed their swords on Awsan's people, kill and capture thousands of them, and burn all their cities all the way to the sea.

 Minaeans pose the next dangerous opponent.
 Therefore, he attacked their cities such as "Nestum" (Nasha'an) and burned them.
 Afterwards, he besieged the city of "Nescus" (Nashaq) for three years.
-The result of the siege was a humiliating defeat for Minaeans and the annexation of all their arable lands and dams, and a tribute have been imposed to the God Almaqah.
+The result of the siege was a humiliating defeat for Minaeans and the annexation of all their arable lands and dams, and a tribute have been imposed to their idol Almaqah.

 The last ever campaign was to north of Al Jawf near Najran.
 The outcome of the aggression was a landslide in which Karib'il killed five thousand, enslaved twelve thousand children, and seized more than two hundred thousand cattle.